RobotCasserole1736/OffseasonTraining/Chapter_2/readme.md

 We'll move on to applying those concepts to making software for an actual robot that is at the warehouse!

-### Background - the "Theoretical" Robot We will be Programming
+## Background - the "Theoretical" Robot We will be Programming

 This background info is pertenant to all lessons in this Chapter, so we put it here.
+It's not necessary to have a _complete_ understanding of every word in this section at the moment, but be ready to come back and reference it as needed.
+Ask questions now, the instructors can help guide you on what knowledge you need to get started.

 The robot we will be programming is designed to play (most of) the 2018 game.
 If you haven't seen it, at least check out [the sumamry release video here](https://www.youtube.com/watch?v=HZbdwYiCY74), and maybe the [full game manual](https://firstfrc.blob.core.windows.net/frc2018/Manual/2018FRCGameSeasonManual.pdf) if interested.